 Last year chef Ned Bell launched the Chefs for Oceans Foundation and rode his bike 8,700 km across Canada in a bid to raise awareness of sustainable seafood and healthy lakes, rivers and oceans.
-Executive chef at Vancouver’s Four Seasons and YEW Seafood + Bar, Ned Bell believes passionately in educating diners on seafood sustainability and introducing them to delicious Ocean Wise alternatives.
+Executive chef at The Vancouver Aquarium, Ned Bell believes passionately in educating diners on seafood sustainability and introducing them to delicious Ocean Wise alternatives.
 “People come to BC and they are looking for the west coast experience,” says Ned. “ I’d love them to start looking beyond wild salmon and enjoy some more of our rock-star sustainable seafoods!”

 Vancouver is leading the wave of change to a more sustainable diet when it comes to seafood.
 Explains Bell, “I think it’s because we have that connection to the coast and the extraordinary seafood that we get to pull from our ocean.
 We’re recognized for our passion for the environment and a healthy lifestyle too.”
 Visitors to the city can’t help but notice restaurant menus proudly declaring the provenance of the ingredients that go into making their food.
 Living so close to nature has an effect on how you feel about the food on your plate: Vancouverites want to know what they’re eating won’t harm the natural environment around them, and that includes what comes from the sea.